 When choosing a turtle species to incorporate into your pond, you should first make sure that it won’t be possible for it to escape your pond area, as it could then become an invasive species and cause a surprising amount of damage to surrounding ecosystems.
 Some species sold as pets may be native to your area (for example, red-eared sliders are a common pet species but are also native throughout much of the U.S. and Mexico).
 All of the turtles covered here will need basking sites with plenty of sunlight in the pond, as basking is essential for turtles to maintain a healthy metabolism, healthy skin, and aids in proper digestion.

-Furthermore, be aware that the illegal turtle pet trade is a massive issue and one of the culprits causing the demise of countless turtle populations and entire species – make sure to only purchase species that are native to your country, and ones that are humanely bred in captivity and not yanked from sensitive wild populations.
+Furthermore, be aware that the illegal turtle pet trade is a massive issue and one of the culprits causing the demise of countless turtle populations and entire species – make sure to only purchase species that are native to your country/region, and ones that are humanely bred in captivity and not yanked from sensitive wild populations.
 For example, if you see a black spotted turtle (native to India, Pakistan, and Bangladesh) in your local pet shop or being sold by a local individual, you shouldn’t buy it – it’s likely been captured from its native habitat and is being sold illegally, much to the detriment of the struggling species.

 Below we will cover some freshwater pond turtle and terrapin species (and where they’re native) that are suitable to incorporate into your pond ecosystem.
 Asian and African species will not be included, as they are commonly victims of the pet trade.
 Furthermore, most species here are traditionally found in the U.S., as the U.K. does not have many native turtle species (aside from several sea turtle species), but many of them are now safely bred there in captivity and we will mention whether or not the listed species can be legally purchased in the U.K.